Peteropon/guitarhunt-serverless-api/README.md

 # Serverless Stack Demo API

 [Serverless Stack](http://serverless-stack.com) is a free comprehensive guide to creating full-stack serverless applications.
-We create a [note taking app](http://demo2.serverless-stack.com) from scratch.
+We create a [guitar taking app](http://demo2.serverless-stack.com) from scratch.

 This repo is for the serverless backend API that we build over the course of the tutorial.
 You can find the repo for the frontend React app [here](https://github.com/AnomalyInnovations/serverless-stack-demo-client).
 And the repo for the tutorial [here](https://github.com/AnomalyInnovations/serverless-stack-com).